anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If specific attributes in the certificate are required, they have to be inserted by the issuing RA/CA.

 The Pledge Enroll-Request Trigger (tPVR) artifact is an unsigned JSON structure providing the trigger parameters (tPER-data).
-The following CDDL {{!RFC8610}} explains the tPER-data parameter.
+The following CDDL {{!RFC8610}} explains the Pledge Enroll-Request Trigger structure.

 ~~~~
 <CODE BEGINS>
-tPER-data = {
+pledgeenrollrequesttrigger = {
-    "enroll-type": text
+    "enroll-type": "enroll-generic-cert"
   }
 <CODE ENDS>
 ~~~~
-{: #tpvr_CDDL-def title='CDDL for tPER-data' artwork-align="left"}
+{: #tpvr_CDDL_def title='CDDL for Pledge Enroll-Request Trigger' artwork-align="left"}

-The enroll-type field provided  information about the enroll type "enroll-generic-cert" or "re-enroll-generic-cert".
-The "enroll-generic-cert" case is shown
-The tPER-data MUST be a JSON object with one member (see {{tPER_payload}} for an example):
+The enroll-type field is an enum, identifying what is being enrolled.
+Currently only "enroll-generic-cert" for the LDevID certificate is defined.

+{{tPER_payload}} below shows an example for unsigned Pledge Enroll-Request Trigger in JSON syntax.

 ~~~~
 {
   "enroll-type" : "enroll-generic-cert"
 }
 ~~~~
-{: #tPER_payload title="Data example for asData" artwork-align="left"}
+{: #tPER_payload title="Data example for pledgeenrollrequesttrigger" artwork-align="left"}

-TODO: Unclear if JSON with { "enroll-type" : "enroll-generic-cert" } could be used alternatively to an empty body (i.e., is the assumed default enroll-type).
-Must update/remove response codes if there is no alternative to empty body.
+The Pledge Enroll-Request Trigger (tPER) artifact MUST be encoded in JSON as defined in {{!RFC8259}} following the CDDL definition {{tpvr_CDDL_def}}.

-The Pledge Enroll-Request Trigger (tPER) artifact MAY be used to provide additional data, like CSR attributes or information about the enroll type.
+The Pledge Enroll-Request Trigger (tPER) artifact MAY be used to provide additional data, like CSR attributes.
 How to provide and use such additional data is out of scope for this specification.

 ### Response Artifact: Pledge Enroll-Request (PER)